christophermarek/Terra/devblog/(8) AI Design and planning + Refractor.md

 6 chunks like this or maybe even smaller.
 Not sure.
 -Make sure to note this as a potential upgrade in the future

-Having grid view might slow down the applicaiton, probably only keep it for debugging right now and disable it after.
+Having grid view might slow down the application, probably only keep it for debugging right now and disable it after.
 Might not though,

 Display filename maybe?

 Need a Save button in simulation.

 Buttons should stay selected when clicked like visually.

+Make it so you cant walk on water.